how to join merchant navy

 Entry-Level Positions

-GP Rating / Deck Cadet / Engine Cadet: This is where most of the career in a merchant navy begins.
+GP Rating / Deck Cadet / Engine Cadet: This is where most of the career in the merchant navy begins.
 After completing pre-sea training or courses like GP Rating (after 10th) or Deck Cadet (after 12th), you join a ship as a trainee or junior crew member.
 This phase involves gaining practical sea experience.

 Junior Officer Roles